darryllane/DirLister/README.md

 1.Mac and Unix users can simply use the following command;
 >sudo curl https://bootstrap.pypa.io/ez_setup.py -o - | python

-2.Once the setuptools install is completed you are able to run teh setup script using easy_install;
+2.Once the setuptools/easy_install install is completed you are able to download the distribution file from [here](https://bitbucket.org/laned/dirlist/downloads/DirLister-1.0.0.tar.gz) and run the setup script using easy_install;
->sudo easy_install tool-VERSION.tar.gz
+>sudo easy_install DirLister-1.0.0.tar.gz

 3.You can now execute the script from any terminal (you may need to close a currently open terminal and reopen it)